ftraxler-df/docker-oracle-xe-11g/README.md

 docker-oracle-xe-11g
 ============================

+**This is a backup copy of the original repo, because of the deletion of the docker image on docker hub**

 Oracle Express Edition 11g Release 2 on Ubuntu 18.04 LTS

 <del>This **Dockerfile** is a [trusted build](https://registry.hub.docker.com/u/wnameless/oracle-xe-11g/) of [Docker Registry](https://registry.hub.docker.com/).</del>